irwanphan/chronospace/README.md

-# Budget & Project Management System
+# ChronoSpace

+Streamline Projects, Budgets & Approvals in One Place.
-A comprehensive system for managing budgets, projects, and purchase requests built with Next.js 14, Prisma, and Tailwind CSS.
+ChronoSpace is a comprehensive system for managing budgets, projects, and purchase requests built with Next.js 14, Prisma, and Tailwind CSS.

 ## Features